edgelesssys/marblerun.sh/content/docs/building-services/occlum.md

 Running an Occlum app with Marblerun requires some changes to its manifest.

 ## Requirements
 Set up an environment to create Occlum images.
 For an easy start, we recommend that you use either [the official Occlum Docker image](https://hub.docker.com/r/occlum/occlum) or [use our provided Dockerfile](https://github.com/edgelesssys/marblerun/blob/master/samples/occlum-hello/Dockerfile).
-For a working DCAP remote attestation environment we recommend [our cloud deployment guide]({{< ref "/docs/deployment/cloud.md">}}).
+For a working DCAP remote attestation environment, we recommend [our cloud deployment guide]({{< ref "/docs/deployment/cloud.md">}}).

 To build your service, you can start with Occlum's [Introduction](https://github.com/occlum/occlum#introduction) to get your application up and running, and then come back here to adapt it for use with Marblerun.